OfficeDev/office-js-docs-pr/docs/tutorials/word-tutorial.md

 1. If the add-in task pane isn't already open in Word, go to the **Home** tab and choose the **Show Taskpane** button in the ribbon to open it.

-1. In the task pane, choose the **Insert Paragraph** button to ensure that there is a paragraph at the start of the document.
+1. In the task pane, choose the **Insert Paragraph** button to ensure that there's a paragraph at the start of the document.

-1. Within the document, select the phrase "Click-to-Run". *Be careful not to include the preceding space or following comma in the selection.*
+1. Within the document, select the phrase "Microsoft 365 subscription". *Be careful not to include the preceding space or following comma in the selection.*

 1. Choose the **Insert Abbreviation** button.
-Note that " (C2R)" is added.
+Note that " (M365)" is added.
 Note also that at the bottom of the document a new paragraph is added with the entire expanded text because the new string was added to the existing range.

 1. Within the document, select the phrase "Microsoft 365". *Be careful not to include the preceding or following space in the selection.*